Palliative Care is a specialty that helps patients and their families live as well and as fully as possible when facing a life-threatening illness.

 A Foundation of Advocacy & Awareness

-The Palliative Care Service is committed to strengthening institutional support for students and fellow clinicians and establishing standards of clinical excellence in the field.
+The Division of Palliative Care is committed to strengthening institutional support for students and fellow clinicians and establishing standards of clinical excellence in the field.
 We promote operational changes to improve palliative-care practice throughout Mass General and beyond.
 For instance, as a result of our merger with the hospital's Medical Intensive Care Unit, palliative-care measures are now available to those patients

 Massachusetts General Hospital's ambassadors and volunteer escorts can provide special assistance as needed to patients and visitors arriving at or being discharged from the hospital.